Dongorbank

-Public Joint Stock Company Dongorbank is headquartered in Donetsk, located in eastern Ukraine.
+Dongorbank was a Ukrainian bank headquartered in Donetsk in eastern Ukraine that was acquired by First Ukrainian International Bank (FUIB) in 2010.

 History

 The bank was established with the National Bank of Ukraine as Donetsk Joint Stock Bank Aktseptbank on 6 April 1992.
 In July 1995 the bank was renamed into Donetsk Joint Stock Bank DONGORBANK by the decision of the general meeting of shareholders.

 In December 2010, Central bank of Ukraine approved a reorganization plan through Dongorbank's joining the FUIB - the First International Bank of Ukraine, which was endorsed by an order of a single shareholder - SCM Finance Limited.
 On July 16, 2011, a consolidation of First Ukrainian International Bank (FUIB) and Dongorbank was completed and starting from July 18 the combined bank actives work under a joint brand FUIB.

-Ratings

-25 January 2011 - Moody's Investors Service has assigned the following global scale ratings to JSC Dongorbank: